HankeXian/CardGame/README.md

 ## Test Project

 This project is a Multi-Player Card game.
-AI and TCP Network connection will use in this game.